![]() |

 Examples of the Sound Decision definitions of acceptable, weak, and dead elements.
 Refer to the figure below and the table below as an example of the test result acceptance criteria.

-1) Functionally Acceptable - an individual element that operates at a minimum of 75% of that of the mean value of all elements within a given array that has fewer than an aggregate of four dead elements, but no consecutive dead elements.
 2) Weak Element - an individual element that operates at less than 75%, but higher than 40% of that of the mean value of all elements within a given array that has fewer than an aggregate of four dead elements, but no consecutive dead elements.
-3) Dead Element a-n individual element that operates at less than 10% of that of the element with the highest sensitivity value measured within a given array in the absence of a de-lamination of the lens.